 Feng shui is an ancient art and science that was formalized over 3,000 years ago in China.
 In literal translation feng means "wind" and shui means "water."
 In Chinese culture, wind and water are associated with good health, thus good feng shui came to mean good fortune.
 Conversely, bad feng shui means bad luck or misfortune.

 Feng shui is sometimes thought to be the art of placement—understanding how the placement of yourself and objects within a space affects your life in various areas of experience.
-It is a complex body of knowledge that teaches us how to balance and harmonize with the energies in any given space—be it a home, office, or garden.
+It is a complex body of knowledge that teaches you how to balance and harmonize with the energies in any given space—be it a home, office, or garden.
 Its aim is to assure good fortune for the people inhabiting a space.
-Although regarded by some in the scientific community as a pseudo-science, feng shui has had an impact on the aesthetics of interior design and the architectural layout of living and working spaces, both in its native eastern and, more recently, western cultures.
+Although regarded by some in the scientific community as a pseudo-science, feng shui has had an impact on the aesthetics of interior design and the architectural layout of living and working spaces both in its native eastern and, more recently, western cultures.

-Since good fortune comes in many forms, including better health, a successful career, or a fulfilling love life, feng shui practice includes detailed tips for almost every area of your life.
+Since good fortune comes in many forms, including better health, a successful career, or fulfilling love life, feng shui practice includes detailed tips for almost every area of your life.
 The main tools used in analyzing the feng shui of any space are the feng shui compass and the bagua.Continue to 2 of 6 below.

 02 of 06